 The official, somewhat fancy bio:

 Heather Demetrios is the critically acclaimed author of six young adult novels.
 When she’s not traipsing around the world or spending time in imaginary places, she lives with her husband in New York City.
 Originally from Los Angeles, she now calls the East Coast home.
 Heather has an MFA in Writing from Vermont College of Fine Arts and is a recipient of the PEN New England Susan P. Bloom Discovery Award for her debut novel, Something Real.
 Her novels include I’ll Meet You There, Bad Romance, as well as the Dark Caravan fantasy series: Exquisite Captive, Blood Passage, and Freedom’s Slave.
 She is also the editor of the forthcoming anthology, Dear Heartbreak: YA Authors on the Dark Side of Love.
 Her honors include books that have been named Bank Street Best Children’s Books, a YALSA Best Fiction For Young Adults selection, a Goodreads Choice Nominee, a Kirkus Best Book, and a Barnes and Noble Best Book.
-Find out more about Heather and her books at www.heatherdemetrios.com and her coaching, editing, and teaching at www.pneumacreative.com.
+Find out more about Heather and her books at www.heatherdemetrios.com and her coaching, editing, meditation instruction, and teaching at www.pneumacreative.com.